-We have space available for one or two singles on each of our tours.
+We have space available for two singles on each of our tours.
 They are provided with single-use double rooms.
-The additional single supplement cost is 500 euros.
-Please contact us for availability prior to booking.
+The additional single supplement room cost can be found on the Calendar page of our website.

 13. NO SMOKING / NO CELL PHONES

 We have a no smoking policy on all tour buses, at group meals and at all sites visited.
 The same policy applies to the use of cellular phones.